Ngnhatnam4/lightware-VM/README.md

  Advanced VM templates and snapshots support

 ##### Usage Examples
 Creating a New VM

-powershell
-.\launch-lightware.ps1 -CreateVM -Name "MyVM" -CPUCount 4 -MemoryGB 8 -DiskSizeGB 20
+[.\launch-lightware.ps1 -CreateVM -Name "MyVM" -CPUCount 4 -MemoryGB 8 -DiskSizeGB 20]

 Importing an Existing VM

-powershell
-.\launch-lightware.ps1 -ImportVM -Path "C:\VMs\MyImportedVM.vdi2x"
+[.\launch-lightware.ps1 -ImportVM -Path "C:\VMs\MyImportedVM.vdi2x"]

 Listing VMs

-powershell
-.\launch-lightware.ps1 -ListVMs
+[.\launch-lightware.ps1 -ListVMs]
  (Note: Detailed commands and options will be expanded as the project matures.)
 ###### About Project License
-- This project is licensed under the [Your Chosen License].
+- This project is licensed under the MIT License.
 See the LICENSE file for details.